Tuesday, March 3, 2026

 What is the best sandwich?

-Summer: BLT with garden fresh tomatoes Winter: toasty cheese with bread ‘n butter pickles
+Summer: BLT with garden fresh tomatoes; Winter: toasty cheese with bread ‘n butter pickles

 What was your first concert attended?